cabinetoffice/node-login/README.md

 ## Overview and Scope

-This `@co-digital/login` aims to provide a simple solution for implementing user authentication within your Node.js applications.
+This `@co-digital/login` aims to provide a simple solution for implementing user authentication within within CO Node.js applications.
 With a focus on security and ease of integration, our solution incorporates a middleware that connects to our internal Identity provider COLA and relatively soon OneLogin.

 ## Installing